 Is ACHMA VISB a Verizon Wireless Payment?

-ChargeOnMyCard.com did not find a current official Verizon page defining the exact ACHMA VISB statement code.
+ChargeOnMyCard.com has not found a current official Verizon page that defines the exact ACHMA VISB statement code.
 Therefore, the Verizon identification should still be confirmed using your own Verizon and bank records.

 What Does ACHMA VISB Stand For?